railslove/cmxl/README.md

 ------------

 2014 - built with love by [Railslove](http://railslove.com).
 We have built quite a number of FinTech products.
-If you need support with our application we are happy to help.
+If you need support we are happy to help.
+Please contact us at team@railslove.com.